Skip to content

 Thanos - Infinity Reading Order, a Marvel Event

-Following the conclusion of Secret Wars, we entered the All-New, All-Different Marvel era.
-During that time, Thanos appeared in:
+Following the conclusion of Secret Wars, the All-New, All-Different Marvel era began.
+During this period, Thanos appeared in the following titles:

-Civil War IIWhen a new Inhuman emerges, with the ability to profile the future, Captain Marvel wanted him to work with the Ultimates, in order to preemptively tackle disasters before they happen, but Iron Man opposed the idea, suggesting it was dangerous to take his visions for granted for several reasons.
+Civil War IIWhen a new Inhuman emerges with the ability to profile the future, Captain Marvel wants him to work with the Ultimates in order to preemptively tackle disasters before they happen, but Iron Man opposes the idea, suggesting it is dangerous to take his visions for granted for several reasons.

 Thanos - Infinity Reading Order, a Marvel Event